luisalvesmartins/LAM.BotFramework/README.md

 #### A Data Driven Framework for Microsoft Bot Framework

 ```
+Update 1.0.1.0:
+- Fix the translation services call to use Azure Key
+- Translator Web.Config key changed to LAMBF.TranslatorKey

 Update 1.0.0.6:
 - Translation Services
 - URL config to debug API Calls